 It wasn't just Giants fans, it's New Jerseyans as well.

-Anyway, from the politico.
+Anyway, from the Politico.

 Oh, and speaking of which, folks, just a little heads up for those of you that have not figured this out.

-I am convinced the politico is the go-to place for the Republican establishment to get their news out.
+I am convinced the Politico is the go-to place for the Republican establishment to get their news out.

-You check it out on your own, and you will find that the establishment types in the party are either leaking to or have a relationship with the politico.
+You check it out on your own, and you will find that the establishment types in the party are either leaking to or have a relationship with the Politico.

-But when the politico writes about the Republican establishment of the Republican Party, it's probably from an informed rather than speculative basis.
+But when the Politico writes about the Republican establishment of the Republican Party, it's probably from an informed rather than speculative basis.

-And a political story from last night.
+And a Politico story from last night.

 Oh, take it back.